lewisjn-arch/alx-low_level_programming/README.md

-This is me learnig aboout memory allocation in a C program.
+This is my first time learning low level programming in C programming language